 b) The Family's expenses such as childcare, medical care, transportation, education, or similar items have increased.

-If the family does not timely elect the Flat Rent and the Income Based Rent is higher than the Flat Rent, MPHA will, with the Supervisor of Leasing and Occupancy’s approval, retroactively apply the Flat Rent a maximum of two rental periods prior to the tenant’s request if the tenant timely reported an increase in income.
+If the family does not timely elect the Flat Rent and the Income Based Rent is higher than the Flat Rent, MPHA will, with the Supervisor of Leasing, Occupancy and Compliance’s approval, retroactively apply the Flat Rent a maximum of two rental periods prior to the tenant’s request if the tenant timely reported an increase in income.

 PART XI: LEASE TERMINATIONS

-1. Tenant shall give MPHA advance written notice when the Head or Co-head of Household may be absent from the unit for more than 30 consecutive calendar days.
+1. MPHA may terminated the Lease of a Tenant for being away from the unit for more than 90 days per 12-month period, absent good cause.
+Tenant shall give MPHA 10 business days advance written notice when the Head or Co-head of Household may be absent from the unit for more than 30 consecutive calendar days.
 MPHA will not authorize an absence of the Head or Co-head of Household for more than 90 days per 12-month period.
-If the Head or Co-head of Household is absent for more than 90 days per 12-month period, MPHA may terminate the lease.
-MPHA may terminate the lease when the Head or Co-head of Household is absent for more than 30 days without giving MPHA a minimum of 10 business days advanced written notice prior to leaving, absent good cause for failure to give notice.

 2. The tenant may terminate the lease by providing MPHA with at least fourteen (14) calendar days written notice.